Other Common Names: baby rose, Japanese rose, seven-sisters rose, rambler rose

 Fruit Seed Description

-Flowers form small, shiny, red rose hips that are nearly spherical and 6-8 mm in diameter.
+Flowers form small, shiny, red rose hips that are nearly spherical and about 0.25 inch (5-7 mm) in diameter.
+Hips may or may not have a few stalked glands and each one contains 1 to 11 achenes, with an average of 7.
 Hips may remain on plants through the winter.

 Where does it grow?